TenessyD/SkyGPT/README.md

 ``$ pip install openai``
 ``$ pip install python-dotenv``

-To enable interaction between ChatGPT and Skydel, download the Skydel Remote API (RAPI) by following the instructions provided in the GitHub : [Skydel Remote API repository](https://github.com/learn-safran-navigation-timing/skydel-remote-api).
+To enable an interaction between ChatGPT and Skydel, download the Skydel Remote API by following the instructions provided in the GitHub : [Skydel Remote API repository](https://github.com/learn-safran-navigation-timing/skydel-remote-api).
 Ensure that the Skydel RAPI is properly installed and configured, allowing ChatGPT to execute commands and manage simulations in Skydel.